katholiek-onderwijs-vlaanderen/sri4node/README.md

                     // Is this resource public ?
                     // Can it be read / updated / inserted publicly ?
                     public: false,
-                    // All columns in the table that appear in the
-                    // resource should be declared.
-                    // Optionally mapping functions can be given.
-                    map: {
-                        authors: {},
-                        themes: {},
-                        html: {},
-                        // Reference to another resource of type */persons*.
-                        // (mapping of 'persons' is not shown in this example)
-                        person: {references : '/persons'}
-                    },
                     // Multiple function that check access control
                     // They receive a database object and
                     // the security context of the current user.